spice-herald/QETpy/docs/example_demos/fitting_demo.rst

     With Delay Fit: amp = 1.07 μA, t_0 = 163.20 μs, χ^2 = 72524.20

-Let's use ``qetpy.OFnonlin`` to do the fit.
+Let’s use ``qetpy.OFnonlin`` to do the fit.
 To help visualize the fit, we will use the parameter ``lgcplot=True`` to plot the fit in frequency domain and time domain